FedericoPecora/coordination_oru/README.md

 ```

 ## Running an example
-To run an example, issue the following command from the source code root directory:
+A number of examples are provided.
+Issue the following command from the source code root directory for instructions on how to run the examples:
 ```
 $ ./gradlew run
 ```
-The example continuously posts missions for three robots to reach locations along intersecting paths.
+In the first demo, ```TestTrajectoryEnvelopeCoordinatorThreeRobots```, missions are continuously posted for three robots to reach locations along intersecting paths.
 The paths are stored in files provided in the ```paths``` directory.
 The poses of locations and pointers to relevant path files between locations are stored in the self-explanatory ```paths/test_poses_and_path_data.txt``` file.

-Running the above example opens a GUI showing the current state of the three robots.
+Running the examples opens a GUI showing the current state of the three robots.
+For the first example, the GUI looks like this:

 ![alt text](images/coord.png "Coordination GUI")